deepmodeling/deepmd-kit/doc/tensorboard.md

 should print that TensorBoard has started.
 Next, connect to http://tensorboard_server_ip:6006.

 TensorBoard requires a logdir to read logs from.
 For info on configuring TensorBoard, run tensorboard --help.
-One can easily change the log name with "tensorboard_log_file".
+One can easily change the log name with "tensorboard_log_dir".

 ```bash
 tensorboard --logdir path/to/logs